Co-Op Work Permit Update

 1. If you are in Canada and have a valid study permit, you should apply for your co-op work permit online as soon as you recieve a co-op letter from your college/department.

 2. If you are in Canada and your valid study permit will expire soon, you can apply online for your study permit extension and your co-op work permit at the same time as long as you have your co-op letter from your college/department.
-Apply for both at least 3-4 months before your study permit expires.
+Apply for both, if possible 5-6 months, or ideally 3-4 months before your study permit expires.

 3. If you are outside of Canada and applying for your initial study permit, you can apply for your co-op work permit at the same time as long as in additioan to your Usask Letter of Acceptance you have your co-op letter from your college/department.
 This way, both your study permit and your co-op work permit will be processed at the same time.